The following article describes the advanced flow of the offer creation. The advanced flow allows you to create any combination of the offer settings.

 Conversion type settings

 In conversion types, you can add multiple conversion types to be used in an offer.
-Conversion types have the following parameters: Conversion type, Number type, and Value type.
+Conversion types have the following parameters: Conversion type, Value type Number type, Recurrence limit, and On-Hold settings.

-Conversion type - This field is for the conversion type you wish to use.
+Conversion type - This field is for the conversion type you wish to use that is configurable in the Settings.

-Value type - A value type is for setting a fixed value for payouts (Fixed), percentage payouts (Percentage), or fixed values without entering a revenue (Revenue unknown).
+Value type - A value type is for setting a revenue type — fixed value for payouts (Fixed), percentage payouts (Percentage), percentage based revenue with fixed payouts (Mixed), or fixed values without entering a revenue (Revenue unknown).
 If you choose a percentage, the value must be prepared in our conversion script.
 This way, we can calculate the actual affiliate payout.
 Otherwise, the values are saved in the offer for the payouts for the affiliates.
 Add your desired conversion types, then click the "Apply" button in the Revenue & payouts block.

-Recurrence limit - This means the conversion type is acceptable a specified number of times - once, a specified number of times, or unlimited times.
+Recurrence limit - This means the conversion type is acceptable a specified number of times - once, a specified number of times, or unlimited times for a single click for as long as the click remains stored in the visitor’s website cookie.

 Groups